 There is also a scholarship available for this program through T.E.A.C.H.
-NH (click here for flyer).
+NH.
 The T.E.A.C.H.
 NH Scholarship Program supports the cost of tuition and books, offers paid release time from work for scholarship recipients, and has a bonus upon completing 9-12 credits within a 12-month period.
 To be eligible, applicants must live in N.H. and work at least 30 hours a week in a licensed childcare program.
-Information and applications are available on the N.H.
-Connections site.